Nithya72/WhatsTrendingApp/README.md

 # **What's Trending?**
 ## **Description**
+#### **Idea Description:**
-What's Trending is intended to help Youtubers from different regions visualize what type of content is the most popular in their country.
-Our application is using the data set from the ["Trending Youtube Video Statistics"](https://www.kaggle.com/datasnaek/youtube-new) Kaggle competition that has scraped data from several countries across the span of 6 months with 200 listings of trending videos daily.
-All data was captured in the same time frame.
-In our application, we analyzed the data sets from the USA, India, Mexico and Korea.
+What's trending is intended to help Youtubers in different regions of the country visualize what type of content is the most popular in their country.
+Our team will acquire data from the top trending Youtube videos from different countries to form visual statistics of what category is the most viewed video.<br>

+#### **Goal of the project:**
+The goal of this project will be to present live data from Youtube's top trending video to help new content creators that would like to use this platform.
+We will build a website that will show the most viewed, liked, disliked, and comment counts in a visual representation for users that would like information on how to build their Youtube career in their desginated country.
+Our team will also build a sentiment analysis in a variety of forms to determine how the viewers of these videos felt, whether it be positive, negative, or neutral.
+Technology stack: Flask, AWS, Machine Learning algorithm(NLTK SentimentIntensityAnalyzer), Python, Matplotlib, Seaborn, JSON, HTML/CSS, Bootstrap

 ## **Set up virtual environment**